×

 Slipped disc: Overview and epidemiology

 A slipped disc is one of the common causes of back pain.
-However, unlike the typical mechanical back pain, pain resulting from a slipped disc is often stinging and burning and typically radiates into the lower extremity.
+However, unlike the typical mechanical back pain, pain resulting from a slipped prolapsed or herniated disc is often stinging and burning and typically radiates into the lower extremity.
 There are some cases where herniated disc doesn’t cause the patient any pain.
 For such asymptomatic patients, MRI is used to detect the herniated disc.

 A slipped disc occurs in about 5 to 20 cases per 1000 adults each year.
 It is more prevalent in people aged 30 to 50 years.
 It occurs with a male to female ratio of 2:1.
 Disc disease is the underlying cause of back pain in nearly five percent of patients.
-A slipped disc occurs more in the lumbar region.
+A slipped disc occurs more in the front lumbar spine region.
 There are about 1 to 3 percent cases of asymptomatic herniated lumbar disc in Italy and Finland.
 According to a study, patients aged 25 to 55 years have a 95% likelihood of slipped disc occurring either at L5-S1 (fifth lumbar vertebra to first sacral vertebra) or L4-l5 (fourth lumbar vertebra to fifth lumbar vertebra).

 Pathology and etiology of slipped disc